You are here:

 Structure

-Facilities at Events
+Premises at Events

-Facilities: Showers and Overnight Stays
+Premises for Showers and Overnight Stays

 Meetings should always be announced to a third person.